 How to Bake the Perfect Potato

-First we must describe the perfect baked potato.
-In my humble opinion, the perfect baked potato has a crispy seasoned golden brown skin and a light, white, fluffy texture inside.
+First, we must describe the perfect baked potato.
+The perfect baked potato has a crispy seasoned golden brown skin and a light, white, fluffy texture inside.

 That is the goal.
-What you do to it once we achieve perfection is your choice.
+What you do to it once you achieve perfection is your choice.

 What Is the Best Potato to Bake?